eldun/eldun.github.io/_drafts/rt-part-3.md

 v = \frac{\theta}{\pi} #
 $$

-To get $\theta$ and $\phi$ for any given point on the unit sphere, we'll begin with the equation for cartesian coordinates:
+To get $\theta$ and $\phi$ for any given point on the unit sphere, we'll begin with the equation for cartesian coordinates.
+[This page](https://mathinsight.org/spherical_coordinates) does an excellent job of illustrating the conversion process between Cartesian and spherical coordinates - although the definitions of our variables are slightly different.

 $$
 \begin{align*}